The Best Chickens for the Backyard

 Extremely Rare Breeds

 - Chantecler Chicken: Critically endangered.
 Lays well enough.
 Gentle but very shy.
 Quiet hens, very hardy.
-Breed developed in Quebec.
+The breed developed in Quebec.

 - Buckeye: Critically endangered.
 This Heritage breed has a fun history.
 Slow growing but gentle roosters and decent layers.
 GREAT BREED if you have young children helping with the flock.